In-house Vs. Outsourcing

 2. Outsourcing Technology Reduces Costs

 Building an internal technology solution takes time and incurs high set-up and ongoing costs.
 Even if your firm has an established IT infrastructure and talent pool, the systems and software need to be built.
 Back-office platforms are notoriously difficult to implement, integrate, and maintain.
 Also, there will be ongoing updates and enhancements; in-house, custom solutions tend to lack scalability.
 A technology outsourcing partner furnishes access to a turnkey product that is built by experts, thoroughly tested, and extensively used by other clients.
 Your firm has access to a platform that is stable and scalable.
-There are additional costs to consider: building and maintaining a technology infrastructure requires an enormous investment of time and resources, everything from data storage, system maintenance, and support.
+There are additional costs to consider: building and maintaining a technology infrastructure requires an enormous investment of time and resources, everything from data management, system maintenance, and support.
 Outsourcing technology functions not only solves these challenges; there is the added benefit of getting access to the latest technology.

 A technology outsourcing partner furnishes access to a turnkey product that is built by experts, thoroughly tested, and extensively used by other clients.